 To be able to read, write and teach reading correctly you need to be able to understand basic phonics rules.

-I like to think of phonics like a science problem….decoding to find the answers.
+I like to think of phonics as a science problem….decoding to find the answers.
 Reading doesn’t come naturally.
-Teaching children basic phonics rules along with sight words that do not confirm to the basic phonics rules will help your child master the English language.
+Teaching children basic phonics rules along with sight words that do not conform to the basic phonics rules will help your child master the English language.